didinele/typescript-docker-monorepo/README.md

 - [`@project/example`](https://github.com/didinele/typescript-docker-monorepo/tree/main/libs/example) - Foo bar

 # Contributing
-[`pnpm`](https://pnpm.js.org/) is made use of to manage the monorepo setup.
-It is expected that you have an up-to-date version of it.

-Please ensure you run `pnpm run lint`, `pnpm run build`, and `pnpm run test` in the root before pushing your commits.
+Please ensure you run `yarn run lint`, `yarn run build`, and `yarn run test` in the root before pushing your commits.

-Please ensure that you follow the [Code Of Conduct](https://github.com/didinele/typescript-docker-monorepo/blob/main/.github/CODE_OF_CONDUCT.md).

 If all checks out, [Submit a Pull Request](https://github.com/didinele/typescript-docker-monorepo/compare)

 # LICENSING

 This template repository is licensed under a modified version of the MIT license, allowing you to do whatever you want with the source code and setup here without the need to provide credit/the original LICENSE file.